H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   ),
 ) <theo-perf-spsc>

 For `spsc_enqueue`, we consider the procedure @spsc-enqueue.
 In the usual case, the remote operation on @line-spsc-enqueue-resync-first is skipped and so only 2 remote puts are performed on @line-spsc-enqueue-write and @line-spsc-enqueue-increment-last.
 The Data array on @line-spsc-enqueue-write is hosted on the enqueuer, so this is actually a local operation, while the control variable is hosted on the dequeuer, so @line-spsc-enqueue-increment-last is truly a remote operation.
-Therefore, theoretically, it's one remote operation plus a local one.
+Therefore, theoretically, it is one remote operation plus a local one.

 For `spsc_dequeue`, we consider the procedure @spsc-dequeue.
 Similarly, in the usual case, the remote operation on @line-spsc-dequeue-resync-last is skipped and only the 2 lines @line-spsc-dequeue-read and @line-spsc-dequeue-swing-first are executed always.
-Here, it's the other way around, the access to the `Data` array on @line-spsc-dequeue-read is a truly remote operation while the access to the First control variable is a local one.
-Therefore, theoretically, it's one remote operation plus a local one.
+Here, it is the other way around, the access to the `Data` array on @line-spsc-dequeue-read is a truly remote operation while the access to the First control variable is a local one.
+Therefore, theoretically, it is one remote operation plus a local one.

 For `spsc_readFront`#sub(`e`), we consider the procedure @spsc-enqueue-readFront.
 The operation on @line-spsc-e-readFront-resync-first is a truly remote operation, as the `First` control variable is hosted on the dequeuer.
 The operation on @line-spsc-e-readFront-read is a remote operation, as the `Data` array is hosted on the enqueuer.
 This means, theoretically, it also takes one remote operation plus a local one.